lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands.rst

 .. option:: read_openfpga_arch

-  Read the XML architecture file required by OpenFPGA
+  Read the XML file about architecture description (see details in :ref:`arch_generality`)

   - ``--file`` or ``-f`` Specify the file name